Putcho1994/UFox/docs/discadelta-algorithm.md

 ![Discadelta: Simple equal partitioning (800px root → 4 segments of 200px each)](images/DiscadeltaDocImage01.jpg)

 Logically, each segment should get **200**.
-However, it becomes complex if each segment has its own **demand** determining its proportional share.
+However, it becomes complex if each segment has its own **configuration** determining its proportional share.

 ### Proportional Demand Scenario (Share Ratios Configuration)